 Some free content on Amazon Prime Video requires you to watch commercials, which might be annoying to some users.
 The company has also steadily raised the price of the service over the last few years.

 The Marvelous Mrs. Maisel is just one Amazon Prime original to pay attention to.
 Other original names on the must-watch list include The Man in the High Castle — a series that explores what would have happened if Germany had won World War II — and Transparent, a family drama that follows a woman through her late-life transition.
 As well as gripping shows, you can view recently released movies like folk horror Midsommar and Olivia Wilde’s teen comedy Booksmart.
 Right now, it’s one of the few places you can watch classic HBO shows like Sex and the City and The Wire without paying an extra monthly fee.

-Best for small budgets: Apple TV +
+Best on a budget: Apple TV +

 Anyone can start a 7-day free trial while those who buy a new iPhone, iPhone, iPad, iPod Touch, Mac, or Apple TV can get 1 free year of Apple TV+.
-Students who pay $4.99/mo. for the Apple Music Student Plan can also access the service for free.
+Students who pay $5/mo. for the Apple Music Student Plan can also access the service for free.

-What to watch on Apple TV +
+What to watch on Apple TV+

-Samuel L. Jackson, Anthony Mackie and Nicholas Hoult all star in Apple TV+’s The Banker — a film set in the ’60s and inspired by the real story of two men who want everyone to live the American Dream.
+Samuel L. Jackson, Anthony Mackie, and Nicholas Hoult all star in Apple TV+’s The Banker — a film set in the ’60s and inspired by the real story of two men who want everyone to live the American Dream.
 Alternatively, see the #MeToo movement with your very own eyes with workplace drama The Morning Show, sit down with Oprah Winfrey and her favorite books in Oprah’s Book Club, or witness how humans live after a virus turns them blind in See.